-If you broke into the nursing field by becoming a certified nurse assistant, or CNA, you may be ready to progress further in your career.
+If you broke into the nursing field by becoming a certified nursing assistant, or CNA, you may be ready to progress further in your career.
 Luckily, you have plenty of options when you work in the field of nursing.
-For those who aren't ready to make the leap to registered nursing, which requires quite a bit of education and training, becoming a Licensed Practical Nurse, or LPN, is a great option.
+For those who aren't ready to make the leap to registered nursing, which requires quite a bit of training, becoming a Licensed Practical Nurse, or LPN, is a great option.
 With a CNA-to-LPN bridge program, your experience working as a CNA will be taken into account, allowing you to potentially earn your LPN license much faster.

-About CNA-to-LPN Bridge Programs
+About CNA to LPN Bridge Programs

 To be accepted into a CNA-to-LPN bridge program, you don't just need to fulfill the requirements of an LPN training program, but you must also prove that you have a valid CNA license and that you have valid CNA work experience.
-Therefore, you will have to provide a copy of your CNA license or certificate, and you may need to provide employment records.
+Therefore, you will have to provide a copy or proof of your CNA license or certificate, and you may need to provide employment records.
 Additional requirements may include:

 - A high school diploma or GED